nanos-world/docs/docs/assets-modding/creating-assets/maps-and-levels/importing-maps.md

 ![](/img/docs/custom-maps-05.jpg)

-First let’s add a floor, for that just drag-and-drop a Plane from Place Actors -&gt; Basic window into the Viewport:
+First let’s add a floor, for that just drag-and-drop a Plane from Place Actors -> Basic window into the Viewport:

 ![](/img/docs/custom-maps-06.jpg)